-Financial support is provided as a grant, loan and grant or loan/Revolving Fund Assistance depending on the nature of the project and activities within the project, stakeholders, etc.
+Financial support is provided in the form of grant depending on the nature of the project and activities within the project, stakeholders, etc.

 To enable the artisans not only to sell the products in marketing events, but to market their products and benefit directly from the market feedback for better value realization in future, financial assistance by way of grant is provided on selective basis.

-As an effort to institutionalise the Entrepreneurship and Skill Development initiatives, NABARD provides support to specialised institutions viz., RUDSETI/RUDSETI type of Institutions & RSETIs, which provide entrepreneurship development and training to rural youth/women on various skills, which can generate better livelihood options.
-Assistance is provided to these institutions, which comply with the criteria stipulated by NABARD, such as post training placement of above 80%.
+As an effort to institutionalize the Entrepreneurship and Skill Development initiatives, NABARD provides support to specialised institutions viz., RUDSETI/RUDSETI type of Institutions & RSETIs, which provide entrepreneurship development and training to rural youth/women on various skills, which can generate better livelihood options.
+Assistance is provided to these institutions, which comply with the criteria stipulated by NABARD.

 Rural Innovation Fund (RIF) is a fund designed to support innovative, risk friendly, unconventional experiments in farm, off-farm and micro finance sectors that would have the potential to promote livelihood opportunities and employment in rural areas.